Koffidanh/weather-tracker/README.md

 [Weather Tracker](https://koffidanh.github.io/weather-tracker/)

 ##  Search section
 The Search section is where the user enter the city he/she is looking for.
-This serach section has a "Search" button to search the city and a "Clear" button to clear the history of his/her search.
+This search section has a "Search" button to search the city and a "Clear" button to clear the history of his/her search.
 ![search section](https://github.com/Koffidanh/weather-tracker/blob/main/Assets/search.png)

 ## Current weather